Twisted Ruelle zeta function at zero for compact hyperbolic surfaces: Introduction

 \paragraph{Acknowledgements.}

-The authors would like to thank the the Department of Mathematics at Aarhus University, where this work has been conducted, for its hospitality.
-In addition, the authors would like to thank Werner M\"{u}ller and L\'{e}o B\'{e}nard for helpful discussions and comments about the results of Fried in \cite{fried1986fuchsian}.
+The authors would like to thank L\'{e}o B\'{e}nard and Werner M\"{u}ller for helpful discussions and comments about the results of Fried in \cite{fried1986fuchsian}.
+We are also grateful to the referee for various helpful comments that helped to improve the paper, one of them making the functional equation of the twisted Ruelle zeta function more explicit.
 Both authors were supported by a research grant from the Villum Foundation (Grant No. 00025373).